Separating Path Systems for the Complete Graph: Abstract

 \section{Abstract}

-For any graph $G$, a \textbf{separating path system} of $G$ is a family of paths in $G$ with the property that for any edges $e,e' \in E(G)$ there is at least one path in the family that contains one of $e$ and $e'$ but not the other.
+For any graph $G$, a \textbf{separating path system} of $G$ is a family of paths in $G$ with the property that for any pair of edges in $E(G)$ there is at least one path in the family that contains one edge but not the other.
 We investigate the size of the smallest separating path system for $K_n$, denoted $f(K_n)$.